hyosung11/Launch-School/Courses/journal.md

 14:19 More studying.
 Learn and learn and learn and get better.

 15:06 Finished List Processing for the third time.
 I still have some issues with how to do some things.
 On the road to mastery though.

+16:44 Taking a long time to iterate through each problem, but I think I am understanding them better and better.